How the Courses Work

 NOTE: If you are in an academic program that requires MS Project and use an Apple computer, you will need to purchase Parallels in order to run Windows-only software on your Apple computer.

 Questions about software, hardware or other computer requirements?
-Contact an admissions advisor at 866.922.5690.
+Contact an Admissions Engagement Manager at 866.922.5690.

 Ready to Start Classes?